MatthewKelly12/Django_Rest_Tutorial/README.md

     	serializer_class = BreedSerializer

 ### Create A URL And Router For The View
-First we need to make urls.py file.
-From your command line cd into the dogs directory.

-	cd dogs

-Create the urls file.

-	touch urls.py

 Now we need to import our views, routers, path, and include.
 In your text editor, go to dogs/urls.py and copy the following code.